holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/10_accumulators/lesson_plan.md

 - Opening Problem
     - Guess result of turtle program
     - Accumulator pattern program
+        - Going to talk about these types of programs today
 - Review
     - Turtles
     - Range loops